Office of Elementary and Secondary Education, Department of Education.

 (2) Written documentation demonstrating that the entity has experience operating programs that fulfill the purposes of the ANE program.

-(3) Written documentation demonstrating that the entity is predominately governed by Alaska Natives, including the total number, names, and Tribal affiliations of members of the governing board.
+(3) Written documentation demonstrating that the entity is predominately governed by Alaska Natives (as defined in this notice), including the total number, names, and Tribal affiliations of members of the governing board.

-(4) A copy of the official charter or sanction provided to the entity by an Alaska Native Tribe or ANO.
+(4) A copy of the official charter or sanction (as defined in this notice) provided to the entity by an Alaska Native Tribe or ANO.
+(NFR)

-Statutory Hiring Preference: (a) Awards that are primarily for the benefit of Indians are subject to the provisions of section 7(b) of the Indian Self-Determination and Education Assistance Act (Pub.
-L. 93-638).
+Statutory Hiring Preference: (a) Awards that are primarily for the benefit of Indians are subject to the provisions of section 7(b) of the Indian Self-Determination and Education Assistance Act (93 Pub.
+L. 638).
 That section requires that, to the greatest extent feasible, a grantee—

 (1) Give to Indians preferences and opportunities for training and employment in connection with the administration of the grant; and